vrush09i/Deep-learning-project-/README.md

 For extracting the features of the audios in the dataset we will be usingMFCC.

 ### Dataset
-GTZAN from the http://marsyas.info/ website is the name of the dataset that we are going to use for the project.
+GTZAN from the http://marsyas.info/  dataset that we are going to use for the project.
 It contains 10 genres, namely -Blues, Classical, Country, Disco, Hip-hop, Jazz, Metal, Pop, Reggae, and Rock.
-Each genre has 100 tracks each of 30 seconds.
+Each genre has100 tracks each of 30 seconds.
 In all the dataset consists of 1000 tracks